jupyter-on-openshift/lab-jupyter-notebooks-01/workshop/content/notebooks-01/08-uploading-notebooks.md

 In your own OpenShift cluster when copying files, you can skip capturing the name of the pod like this, and instead type the name of the pod in manually when running the command below.
 An environment variable is used here just to help automate things for these workshop instructions.

-To copy all the files in a local directory directory called `notebooks` to the Jupyter Notebook workspace, run:
+To copy all the files in a local directory called `notebooks` to the Jupyter Notebook workspace, run:

 ```execute
 oc rsync notebooks/ $POD:/opt/app-root/src/